-Do not administer EMBEDA pellets through a nasogastric or gastric tubes.
+Do not administer EMBEDA pellets through a nasogastric or gastric tube.

-EMBEDA contains creamy white to light tan spheroidal pellets, have an outer opaque capsule with colors as identified below and are available in six dosage strengths:
+EMBEDA capsules contain creamy white to light tan spheroidal pellets, have an outer opaque capsule with colors as identified below and are available in six dosage strengths.

 Each 20 mg/0.8 mg extended-release capsule contains 20 mg of morphine sulfate and 0.8 mg of naltrexone hydrochloride in a two-toned yellow opaque capsule with "EMBEDA" printed in grey ink on the darker-toned cap and a single grey band around ¾ of the circumference.
 The lighter-toned body has "20" reverse-printed in a grey circle.